National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 High voltage: Series connection

-Pros and cons: For large systems that are ov, say, 4 kilowatts, the series connection is the most natural choice.
+Pros and cons: For large systems that are over, say, 4 kilowatts, the series connection is the most natural choice.
 Series connection is also great when solar panels and the inverter are far away from each other.
 High voltage connection reduces power loss along the cables.

+Color code your wires!
 Positive cable is usually red and the negative should be black.
 If your cables aren’t colored, mark them using duct tape

 High current: Parallel connection